 Biblioteca Ambrosiana

-Biblioteca Ambrosiana, or the Ambrosiana Library (and Picture Gallery), is a collection of incredible artwork that was donated to the library roughly 300 years ago.
+Biblioteca Ambrosiana, or the Ambrosiana Library (and Picture Gallery), is a collection of incredible artwork donated to the library roughly 300 years ago.
 What’s interesting about this collection of artwork is that it was nearly all given to the library by a single person — its founder, Federico Borromeo, who donated all of the amazing artwork for all the right reasons.

 Basilica di San Lorenzo